 Our list of Japan’s ultimate highlights should furnish you with plenty of travel inspiration.

 This quality is one of the defining factors of Japan’s uniqueness.
 Of course, the country is by no means alone in the fact that it manages to marry its past and present with aplomb.
-However, the scale with which it does so, the sense that the past is very a part of living culture and the vast gulf between its deeply traditional and modern facets renders Japan more than a little different from the norm.
+However, the scale with which it does so, the sense that the past is very a part of living culture, and the vast gulf between its deeply traditional and modern facets renders Japan more than a little different from the norm.

 Fortunately, there are plenty of ways to gain a well-rounded experience of Japan.
 Visiting a number of the destinations that follow is a good starting point, but the accommodation you choose also has a part to play.
 For instance, staying in a Ryokan is the perfect way to experience traditional Japanese hospitality first-hand.

 Home to 17 Unesco World Heritage sites, Kyoto is the ideal place to discover Japan’s traditional side.
-In fact, for more than 1,000 years it was the imperial capital, and is one of the few places where it is still possible to get a glimpse into geisha culture.
+In fact, for more than 1,000 years it was the imperial capital and is one of the few places where it is still possible to get a glimpse into geisha culture.

 The Gion District is the place to do so.
-A simple stroll is perhaps the best way to explore here, as this will give you the chance to observe local life unfolding in this historic part of the city.
+A simple stroll is perhaps the best way to explore here, as this will give you the chance to observe the local life unfolding in this historic part of the city.
 As you amble, you will encounter a variety of traditional teahouses which look tempting – but remember that these will almost certainly be the preserve of geishas and their clientele.

 However, enjoying teahouse culture is an important part of visiting Kyoto and indeed Japan as a whole.
 By visiting the teahouse at Kinkaku-ji Temple, you can do this while discovering another aspect of Kyoto’s charm – its temples.
 This particular temple is splendidly decorated with gold leaf – a feature which has earned it the name of the Golden Pavilion.